 But how about something a bit different?

 Constant Traveller suggests a local Thai dish cooked by a native Frenchman!
 That’s exactly what’s on offer from Samuel Montassier, just a few steps from the Shanghai Mansion Hotel in Bangkok’s Chinatown.

-You can customise your dish by specifying what you’re looking for beforehand.
-Just be sure to be clear what he’s adding to the wok.
-For example, when asked for a vegetarian version of the Woon Sen, he still added fish sauce.
-Also clearly express your tolerance for spices because his dish is spicier than you think it would be so if you can't take the heat...
+You can customize your dish by specifying what you’re looking for beforehand.
+Just be clear about what he’s adding to the wok.
+For example, when asked for a vegetarian Woon Sen, he still added fish sauce.
+Also clearly express your tolerance for spices because his dish is spicier than you'd expect, so if you can't take the heat...

 Of course, since he’s friends with everyone, a drink from fellow vendors can be quickly arranged.
 His cart is decked with write-ups about him from local papers and if he has time, Sam will gladly tell you his story in person.